A few decades ago, caterers just needed a good idea, the ability to cook and a good supplier to get them going...

 Encouraging diversity is as much about the micro as it is about the macro.
 And we all have our part to play.

-I’ve spent more than 20 years in a sector that has changed dramatically.
+As a Group, we’ve spent more than 20 years in a sector that has changed dramatically.
 As a partner to companies in the catering, restaurants and wholesale sectors, I’ve witnessed a lot of change.
-We are improving, and the sector looks very different now compared to when I first started, but more can be done to help us kick on.
+We are improving, and the sector looks very different now compared to when we first started, but more can be done to help us kick on.

 While still a minority, there are plenty of talented and diverse people within our sector and beyond.
 We all need to make sure their voices are heard – not just about issues concerning their gender, race, sexually etc. They will offer invaluable insight into the world of business and what our sector can do to continue to grow.